akshaypiranav/mobileApplication/README.md

 # androidApplication
-Mobile Application Developed with the help of Android Studio &amp; Java and Kivy(python)
+Mobile Application Developed with the help of Android Studio - Java or Kivy(python)